Martingeek4life/crossLingual-word-embedding-for-neural-machine-translation/readme.md

-this project talk about our Master 2 thesis, we propose crosslingual word embedding based on monolingual mapping for neural machine translation of low resources languages in this thesis we use ewondo language which is a cameroonian language which is speaking in center region.
+this project talk about our Master 2 thesis, we propose crosslingual word embedding based on monolingual mapping for neural machine translation of low resources languages in this thesis we use ewondo language which is a cameroonian language speaking in center region.

 we expose here 2668 parrallel corpus of french to ewondo, with a dictionnary which has 230 entries.